Global dialogue on dementia and an ageing society

 Wednesday 30 June 2021

-A global dialogue on dementia and an ageing society will take place on 30 June 2021 and co-chaired by Professor Shekhar Saxena, Professor of the Practice of Global Mental Health at Harvard and a member of the World Dementia Council, and Sarah Lock, Senior Vice President for Policy at AARP.
+A global dialogue on dementia and an ageing society took place on 30 June 2021 and was co-chaired by Professor Shekhar Saxena, Professor of the Practice of Global Mental Health at Harvard and a member of the World Dementia Council, and Sarah Lock, Senior Vice President for Policy at AARP.

 Global dialogue on health systems readiness and dementia